Jonasmunch/Advanced-BIM-group-14/A3: Use Case/readme.md

 See attached excel file.

 ### 6) *IFC*
-Find in the IFC:
+- Find in the IFC:
-To extract the relevant data for calculating if every structural element in the building comply with the given loads, the following IFC entities and properties have to be found:
+    To extract the relevant data for calculating if every structural element in the building comply with the given loads, the following IFC entities an properties have to be found:

-Amount of structural elements
+    - Amount of structural elements

-Material properties: the kind of material (concrete, steel, wood etc.), Young’s modulus, compressive and tensile strength.
+    - Material properties: the kind of material (concrete, steel, wood etc.), Young’s modulus, compressive and tensile strength.

-Geometry: length, width and height, cross section dimensions.
+    - Geometry: length, width and height, cross section dimensions.

-Location: x, y and z location in the building, storey.
+    - Location: x, y and z location in the building, storey.

-Find in an external sources i.e. BR18:
+- Find in an external sources i.e. BR18:
     For the calculations of the structural elements to be useful, they have to comply with the norms in BR18 and Eurocode.
     For BR18 an element must live up to the requirements of e.g. fire safety.
 Structural elements must be placed in a way that there can be enough emergency exits and they must be constructed in way which does not catch fire.
     For Eurocode the right formulas must be used and the requirements for the relevant formulas must be fulfilled.
 E.g. the deformation of a steel beam must not exceed a specific value in order to allow people to be comfortable.